EnergyPlus · June 2026

 3. Decide risk appetite

 Trackers reward stable or falling markets but expose you to spikes.
-Make sure you can budget for a bad month.
+Make sure you can budget for a bad month, especially over winter.

 -